 A student must complete at least 50% of the course requirements at BAC.
 Transferred credits will be documented in the student's record indicating what units/hours were transferred and the student financial obligations will be adjusted accordingly.
-Credit/hour transfer approvals must be made before the first day of class.
+All transfer credit request must be submitted at least 30 prior to start of the student's program start date.
+Credit/hour transfer approvals must be made two weeks prior the student's program start date.